Reviews You Can Rely On

 Our Verdict

-The Waterdrop WD-10UA Under Sink Filter is a budget-friendly pick for homes with generally safe municipal water that just need a cleaner taste and look.
-Its overall score landed at the bottom of the pack out of the filters we tested, but stood out for maintenance ease and operating cost; it's one of the easiest and cheapest filters to own.
-However, its critical contaminant removal and heavy metal removal scores show it's not suited for homes with health-related water concerns.
-This filter might make your water taste a little crisper, but not healthier.
-The WD-10UA fits best as an affordable, light-duty filter for city water, not a safety solution for high-risk sources.
+The Waterdrop WD-10UA Under Sink Filter is a budget-friendly option for homes with generally safe municipal water that simply want a cleaner taste and appearance.
+It stands out for easy maintenance and low operating cost, and does a decent job of removing PFAS.
+However, its overall score landed at the bottom of the pack out of the filters we tested because its critical contaminant removal and heavy metal removal scores just weren't up to snuff.
+This filter may make your water taste a little crisper, but it won't make it much healthier.
+The WD-10UA works best as an affordable, light-duty filter for those who trust their city water, but it is not a safety solution for high-risk sources.

 REASONS TO BUY